jgte/grace-data/README.md

 Scripts to download L1B and L2 data of the Gravity Recovery and Climate Experiment satellites from the [PO.DAAC Drive](https://podaac-tools.jpl.nasa.gov/drive/).

-The file `secret.txt` must be created in the same dir as the rest of the scripts, containing two lines with the username and password (one in each line) with the credentials to access the PO.DAAC Drive.
+The file `secret.txt` must be created in the same dir as the rest of the scripts, containing two lines with the user name and password (one in each line) with the credentials to access the PO.DAAC Drive.

 The data is placed in `L1B/$SOURCE/RL$VERSION/` or `L2/$SOURCE/RL$VERSION/`, with $SOURCE one of CSR, GFZ, JPL, and $VERSION a relevant L1B/L2 data release version.
 Note that not all combinations of L1B/L2, $SOURCE and $VERSION are available, refer to the PO.DAAC Drive.